SolomonAIEngineering/service-level-api/service-docs/content/financial-service/7.features/2.admin-experience/admin-experience-feature.md

 - **Data Analytics and Reporting:** Business owners have access to advanced analytics tools that process their operational data to generate insights and reports.
 These features assist in making informed decisions based on real-time data.

-- **Collaboration Features:** The platform fosters collaboration among business owners, allowing for networking, sharing of best practices, and partnerships in projects or ventures.

 - **Resource Library:** A curated collection of resources, including guides, industry reports, and market analysis, is available to assist business owners in staying informed and up-to-date with the latest trends and practices in their respective fields.

 The platform stores various types of data, including but not limited to: